Skip to main content

 Weight

-Weighing 1,695 grams in this medium (it’s claimed 1,640 +/- 50g), it’s about the same weight as the C4 Pro and Shoei Neotec II.
-To be honest, the weight of any helmet is pretty much academic; while dealers will love to pass you them one-handed or two handed, depending what impression they want you to get – and side by side some do feel heavier – what really matters is how they drag in the wind.
+Weighing 1,695 grams in this medium (it’s claimed 1,640 +/- 50g), the C5’s about the same weight as the C4 Pro, and a little lighter than the Shoei Neotec 3.
+To be honest, the weight of any helmet is pretty much academic; while some dealers will love to pass you them one-handed or two handed, depending what impression they want you to get – and side by side some do feel heavier in the hand – what really matters is how they drag in the wind.
 You’d have to have a pretty weak neck to worry about the few hundred grams difference between most lids, but what matters here is that the aerodynamics of the Schuberth C5 are excellent, with very little resistance directly into the wind, or when turning your head for a shoulder check.

 Ventilation

 The C5’s ventilation is excellent.
 The chin has two vents – one that feeds up inside the visor and up to your brow, the other that directs air flow straight to your mouth via a removable filter.
-Moving to the top of the lid you’ll find a slightly stiff, but still very usable slider that opens two ports directing air down onto the top of the head, flowing back to the rear exhaust and down, out of the rear neck skirt (keep this clean to ensure it moves smoothly).
+Moving to the top of the lid you’ll find a two position and closed slider that opens two ports directing air down onto the top of the head, flowing back to the rear exhaust and down, out of the rear neck skirt.

-Brilliantly, this top vent can be removed for cleaning and has a mesh cover that stops large bugs getting in (having had a horsefly get in another helmet’s vent when riding, I appreciate this).
+Brilliantly, this top vent can be removed for cleaning, and has a mesh cover that stops large bugs getting in.
+Having had a horsefly find its way into another helmet’s vent when riding, I appreciate this.

 The lining has a flap that can be flipped over to cover these two ports inside, while still allowing air in and to flow across the top of the material.
 It doesn’t block air entirely; some moves to the sides of the upper head.
-It’s a neat idea but not one that I’ve used much since the first few fiddles.
+It’s a neat idea and works well in winter when you want air to move, but not be quite as powerful.

 Ventilation is also provided with a ‘city lock’ position on the visor – open it up then close it down without latching it and it leaves about a 5mm gap around the bottom edge for more airflow.
-This is handy for lower speed riding, but once on the open road it does tend to shut itself fully.
+This is handy for lower speed riding, but once on the open road at higher speed it does tend to close down.
+At that point though, the chin vent does an outstanding job, and can be popped open to clear any condensation, then closed again esily if it starts getting cold.

 Visor

-The drop-down sunshield is operated by a slider on the lower left of the shell, with a small tab that can be rotated out to limit its travel.
-I have it at its lowest position and it doesn’t hit my nose; if anything, I’d like it to go down a little more to reduce the line of light.
-While I prefer a dark outer visor for sunny days, when you get caught out by bright sunlight it’s a relief to have, and it’s certainly no worse than others I’ve used.
+The drop-down sun-shield is operated by a slider on the lower left of the shell, with a small tab that can be rotated out to limit its travel.
+I have it at its lowest position and it doesn’t hit my nose; if anything, I’d like it to go down a little more to reduce the line of light that persists.
+While I prefer a dark outer visor for sunny days, when you get caught out by bright sunlight it’s a relief to have an additional shield like this, and while the Neotec 3 (and GT-Air 3) have what I consider to be the best sunshields for shape, the C5 is still very good.

 Removing and refitting the visor is simple thanks to two levers and no need for any force.